ixd-system-design/Ghibli/README.md

 When working locally with this project, start by running `npm install` in the terminal to ensure that `Vite` and `Vue` are both ready to go.
 Then run `npm run dev` in order to start the Vite development server.
 Vite typically uses port 5173 if it's available, which means you can reach your site at [http://localhost:5173](http://localhost:5173).
 Any edits that you save will result in Vite automatically updating the changes in the browser.

 ## Frontend Only
-This project assumes a front-end only context.
+Note that this project assumes a front-end only context.
 This means that it does not come with any backend features (no API, and no Express endpoints).

 ## GitHub Action
 This template includes a GitHub Action workflow at `.github/workflows/main.yml`.
 The Action builds the Vite app to `/dest`.
 It then deploys the contents of `/dest` to production at `https://user.github.io/repository`